FREQUENTLY ASKED QUESTIONS

 - An applicant must have local consent and relevant permits from the local jurisdiction where the event is being held prior to applying to DABS.

-- Permit applications need to be turned into the DABS at least 30 business days prior to your event, and the application must be complete before it can be processed.
+- Permit applications must be turned into the DABS at least 30 days prior to your event, and the application must be complete before it can be processed.
 Applications submitted outside of these guidelines risk non-issuance of a permit.
 Additionally, due to statutory restrictions, applications received less than seven business days prior to the event will not be considered.
 The seven days does not count the day the application is received and the date of the event.

 Temporary Beer Permits